Skip to Content

 Baked sockeye salmon in foil on a baking sheet.

-All About Sockeye Salmon
+FAQs About Sockeye Salmon

-What's the difference between Atlantic salmon and sockeye salmon?
 Farmed salmon (like Atlantic salmon) is characterized by thick, buttery, light pink fillets.
 Sockeye salmon is wild-caught, thinner, and has a firm texture - it packs a much more flavorful punch!

-Is sockeye salmon the best?
 Sockeye salmon has the brightest color and flavor of all the salmon types.
 It's known for being lean, firm, and richly flavorful.
+King salmon and sockeye salmon, both wild-caught, are sometimes considered the best salmon.
+King salmon is more expensive than sockeye.

-What does sockeye salmon taste like compared to other salmon?
-Sockeye salmon has a firm texture and rich flavor and is known for tasting the most like the most salmony salmon.
+Sockeye salmon has a firm texture and rich flavor and is known for tasting the most salmony.
 It has a less fatty taste than farm-raised salmon and is bolder in flavor and color than other types of salmon.
 It's also a brighter red color because of its diet of krill than farm-raised salmon (which is fed a red dye), coho salmon (which has a rosy hue from its diet of small fish), and king salmon (also called chinook salmon).

-Where can you find sockeye salmon?
 Sockeye salmon is almost always caught in Alaska, but it's found in other locations in the Northern Pacific Ocean, like the Pacific Northwest.
 You can often purchase sockeye salmon at Whole Foods and other grocery stores that stock wild-caught fish.
 You can also order it online through places like Fulton Fish Market.

-How do you cook sockeye salmon without drying it out?
 Baking sockeye salmon in foil (with the skin on) is the best way to cook it without drying it out.
 Sockeye salmon is thinner than other salmon types, making it easy to overcook.
 You can remove the skin after baking, but leaving it on while you cook it helps keep it moist.

 What to Serve with Sockeye Salmon